metauni/metauni.github.io/posts/euclid/euclid.md

 # Euclid

 We are a community that meets to prepare, deliver and discuss lectures on Euclid's *Elements* in a world literally made of triangles.
-Euclid's text is the wellspring of both geometry and logic, and we are interested in both, at all levels from the elementary to the advanced.
+Euclid's text is the wellspring of both geometry and logic and we are interested in both, at all levels from the elementary to the advanced.
 We extend a special invitation to young people and mathematicians outside of academia.

+Why read Euclid?

+**For a geometer** Euclid is the historical root of their subject, and from Hilbert to Grothendieck many important modern geometers have drawn inspiration from a close analysis of the classic work.

+**For a logician** the *Elements* is perhaps the most influential example of a coherent body of mathematical proof, and it continues to be interesting from the point of view of modern logic (see *geometric logic* and their classifying topoi, as in the work of Avigad-Dean-Mumma cited below).

 From Hilbert's "[Foundations of geometry](https://math.berkeley.edu/~wodzicki/160/Hilbert.pdf)".